VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

 Q) Under MiniGUI-Processes runtime mode, how would I switch from MiniGUI to other console?

-A) Under MiniGUI-Processes runtime mode, if you are using the `console` or `libinput` IAL engine, you can switch from MiniGUI to other virtual console by pressing `Right_Ctrl + F<n>` key, also, you can quit MiniGUI by pressing `Ctrl + Alt + Backspace` key.
+A) Under MiniGUI-Processes runtime mode, if you are using `console` or `libinput` IAL engine, you can switch from MiniGUI to other virtual console by pressing `Right_Ctrl + F<n>` key, also, you can quit MiniGUI by pressing `Ctrl + Alt + Backspace` key.
-Currently, MiniGUI-Threads does not provide such functions.
+Currently, MiniGUI-Threads mode does not provide such functions.

-Q) Why is the following message shown when I run programs in mg-samples on Linux?
+Q) Why does the following message show when I run programs in mg-samples on Linux?

     AttachSharedResource: No such file or directory